ptarmiganlabs/butler-sos-docs/content/en/docs/_index.md

 ### What's new in version 5.4

+This video shows some sample use cases for Butler SOS.

+The highlights of version 5.4 are:

 * **Sample dashboards** are now built using the brand new, shiny and all together awesome Grafana 7.
 Did we mention that Grafana 7 is awesome?
 * Ever wondered how long Butler SOS has been running or how much memory it uses?
 The new **uptime messages** have you covered.
 * You are properly impressed with the uptime messages - good.
 Why not store them to Influxdb, so you can also **visualize Butler SOS' own memory use**?
 It's just a couple of changes in the config file away.